JayHoltslander/Components-for-Sketch/Intercom-Chat-Widget/readme.md

 ![ScreenShot](preview.jpg)

-Currently contains a "Chat with us" and a "Leave a message" widget.
+Currently contains a collapsed and expanded version of the widget.

 Created by [Jay Holtslander](http://jay.holtslander.com) as part of his library of [Components for Sketch](https://github.com/JayHoltslander/Components-for-Sketch)